signalfx/fluent-bit-plugin/README.md

 `docker build . -t fluent-bit-signalfx -f ./build/package/Dockerfile.aws` - builds new Docker image with the SignalFx plugin on top of the official [Amazon Fluent Bit image](https://hub.docker.com/r/fluent/fluent-bit/tags).
 If you want to report log based metrics to SignalFx **and** you also want to use Amazon services like CloudWatch or Firehose this is the image you should use.

-`node examples/gen-log.js 10 > examples/fluent-bit-sample.log` -- generates sample log file with timestamps set to current time.
+`node examples/gen-log.js 10 > examples/fluent-bit-sample.log` -- generates sample log file with 10 log records using timestamps close to current time.

 `docker run -it --rm -v $(PWD)/examples/fluent-bit-sample.log:/fluent-bit-sample.log -v $(PWD)/examples/fluent-bit.conf:/fluent-bit/etc/fluent-bit.conf fluent-bit-signalfx` - runs the Docker container with [fluent-bit-sample.log](examples/fluent-bit-sample.log) as an input and [fluent-bit.conf](examples/fluent-bit.conf) as a config file.